-- Any member of staff who receives an allegation, or has a concern of their own, about the conduct of another member of staff within the context of safeguarding must report it immediately to a member of the Senior Leadership Team (Directors, Assistant/Vice/Deputy Principal or the Principal) or the Safeguarding Manager. - The receiving manager will immediately inform the Designated Safeguarding Lead (DSL).
-The DSL will make an initial assessment of the allegation/concern, in consultation with the Director of HR where necessary.
-(In the absence of the DSL, the Safeguarding Manager will make this initial assessment in consultation with the Director of HR)
+- ٠ - Any member of staff who receives an allegation, or has a concern of their own, about the conduct of another member of staff within the context of safeguarding must report it immediately to a member of the Senior Leadership Team (Directors, Assistant/Vice/Deputy Principal or the Principal) or the Safeguarding Manager.

-- The DSL or Safeguarding Manager will also create a record on the MyConcern database, linked to the student/s involved in the allegation.
+- The receiving manager will immediately inform the HR Director.
+The HR Director will make an initial assessment of the allegation/concern, in consultation with the Designated Safeguarding Lead (DSL) or Safeguarding Manager where necessary. - The HR Director will create a concern on the My Concern database, linked to the student/s involved in the allegation.
 Due to the additional level of sensitivity of the situation, this record will not name the member of staff and will not contain any detail but will instead state 'Concern raised regarding a staff member.
 See DSL, Safeguarding Manager or HR Director for details'. - See Record Keeping below for more information